vita-student-projects/video_panoptic_segmentation_gr30/Video-K-Net/README.md

 bash ./tools/evaluate_vpq.sh ./model_inference_outputs
 ```

-## To run inference on your own frames.
+## Running inference on your own frames.

 To run inference on your frames follow the following procedure: